Roger J. R. Levesque

 Behavioral Sciences & the Law, and Child Abuse & Neglect; he also continues to serve as external editor for several interdisciplinary journals.

 Professor Levesque is the recipient of numerous awards and has earned many distinctions.
 The Association for Psychological Science (APS) (previously the American Psychological Society) has elected him Fellow in recognition of his outstanding contributions to developmental science.
-In addition, the American Psychological Association (APA) has elected him Fellow in recognition of his contributions to the field of psychology and law as well as his contribution to psychology’s place in the study of social issues; he is Fellow in the American Psychology/Law Society as well as the Society for the Psychological Study of Social Issues and the Society for Child and Family Policy and Practice.
+In addition, the American Psychological Association (APA) has elected him Fellow in recognition of his contributions to the field of psychology and law as well as his contribution to psychology’s place in the study of social issues; he is Fellow in the American Psychology/Law Society as well as the Society for the Psychological Study of Social Issues.
+He also has gained fellow status for his contributions to youth policy development, in the Society for Child and Family Policy and Practice, as well as for his contributions to developmental science, in APA’s Division 7: Developmental Psychology.
 Recently, Professor Levesque won the Trustees Teaching Excellence Award and the Society for Research on Adolescence Outstanding Book Award for his book entitled Not by Faith Alone.
 He also won the American Psychology and Law Society Outstanding Book Award, 2009, for his Adolescents, Media and the Law.
 He has chaired the American Orthopsychiatric Association's Task Force on Mental Health and Human Rights and has served on several recent task forces and working groups, including some under the auspices of the American Psychological Association and the offices of the U.S. Surgeon General.
 For his work on human rights law, he received the Marion Langer Award (2013) from the American Orthopsychiatric Association.
 Professor Levesque also has led training seminars for professionals interested in a wide variety of topics relating to adolescents and the law.